Sirillion/ZMXuiCPBBM/README.md

 **Description:**

 ZMXuiCPBBM is a big bag conversion mod for SMXui.
-It consists of three modlets: ZMXuiCPBBM (63s), ZMXuiCPBBMxl (99s) & ZMXuiCPBBMxxl (110s).
-These modlets are dependant on each other so if you want to use 110 slots just keep them all but it will scale down the UI a bit to fit on screen.
-If you want to use 99 slots delete ZMXuiCPBBMxxl.
-If you want to use 63 slots delete the other two.
+ZMXuiCPBBM (63 slots)

 > Dependencies: SMXui.